F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - do not forget to add `template<>` above the function, this indicates that it is a template specialization.

 ### Maps
 The maps has similar requiremnts for keys as the requirements for set value types (see previous section).
 The hash map type is called [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map).
+Note that [maps require the stored types to be complete](https://stackoverflow.com/a/74965248/1827955).

 #### Geeting value by key
 To access the map element, the array operator (`[]`) can be used.
 Note however, that this operator does not check the existence of the key, even if we do not provide a value.
 Example: